-Other than the writ received in the mail, the defendant will not receive any additional notice from the court about when the eviction will occur.
-The U.S. Marshals Service periodically provides the clerk's office with a list of case numbers with the scheduled eviction date.
-This information is updated in the case management system and automatically updates the interactive voice response system.
-Using the case number, tenants may call the clerk's office to find out when their eviction is scheduled.
+Other than the writ received in the mail, the defendant will not receive any additional notice from the court or the U.S. Marshals Service about when the eviction will occur.
+However, each afternoon, the U.S. Marshals Service provides the clerk's office with a list of addresses scheduled for eviction.
+The defendant may call the clerk's office to find out if their address is on the list.

 Although the U.S. Marshals Service is responsible for scheduling evictions in consultation with the plaintiff, the plaintiff is fully responsible for the practical aspects of evicting a defendant, including the removal of the defendant's property from the unit and changing the locks.
 The U.S. Marshals Service does not remove the defendant's property, and its only role is to keep the peace during the eviction.
-The plaintiff or plaintiff's representative must be present during the eviction and must provide a locksmith.
-Tenant's personal property will no longer be removed and placed on public streets.
+The plaintiff or plaintiff's representative must be present during the eviction and must provide a crew - from 10-25 people, depending on the size of the property to be evicted - and any equipment, boxes, bags, etc. necessary to remove the defendant's property from the premises.